The XRR-Factor: Smoothing The Road From ADAS Sensors To Full Autonomy With A Single Multi-Range Chip

 Both in the here and now and as ADAS morphs into full level 5 autonomy, sensor ecosystems need to be completely foolproof.
 That’s why the industry is focused on systems based on sensor fusion - multiple technologies that ensure failsafe functionality and the highest level of protection.
 Sensor fusion enables hardware and process redundancy, ensuring that technology will effectively be the line of defense.

 The core challenge for the industry is striking the right balance between redundancy-driven reliability and cost-efficiency.
 To reach the goal of scalable, affordable and dependable level 5 autonomy under all roadway and environmental conditions, the industry is trending away from legacy solutions such as TOF radar.
 This type of radar provides suboptimal resolution that cannot support classification of multiple static and dynamic targets.
-It also covers only a narrow field of view, with no upward or downward detection capabilities.
+It also lacks full range radar, with no upward or downward detection capabilities.

 Instead, many automakers are considering systems based on imaging radar, LIDAR, or a combination of telescopic cameras and computer vision.
 These leading-edge technologies provide high-resolution real-time sensing of the on-road environment, even at high speeds, but not in all challenging scenarios.